 5. Peppermint Can Help Boost Your Workout

 Few people are aware that peppermint can boost their use of oxygen, but it’s true – and especially during exercise.
 One study showed that when athletes were given peppermint-infused water to drink while they were running, their performance improved significantly.
 Not only did they increase the time that they were able to exercise by 51%, but the time to exhaustion increased by 25%.
 They also experienced a decrease in their resting blood pressure and heart rate after their workout.
 Scientists believe that the mint helps to increase the concentration of oxygen in the blood.
-Not only that, you can put a few drops of peppermint oil into your running shoes to keep your feet cool, or soak a wet cloth in a diluted solution of peppermint oil and use it to help you cool down and ease muscle aches.
+Not only that, you can put a few drops of peppermint oil into your running shoes to keep your feet cool or into your running backpack, or soak a wet cloth in a diluted solution of peppermint oil and use it to help you cool down and ease muscle aches.

 Bottom Line: Adding a tiny amount of peppermint oil to your workout water can help improve your endurance and your performance.